 What do Teddy Roosevelt, Marilyn Monroe and Diana, Princess of Wales, have in common?
 You guessed it.
 They've all taken rides on the Maid of the Mist—or rather one of seven Maids, which first launched its boats in 1846.
 This world-famous boat takes its passengers right into the heart of the Falls.
 You can catch the boat on either the American or Canadian side, with boardings every 15 minutes between April and the end of October.

 Located on Goat Island, this attraction was once a cave but water erosion has made it difficult to explore.
-An elevator takes visitors to the base of the American Falls where wooden stairs and pathways bring them within 25 feet of the falls.
-You're advised to wear the raincoat and foot coverings as splashes from the falls are frequent.
-There is also a walk called the Gorge Trip with an incredible view.
+It offers visitors an up-close and thrilling experience of the natural beauty and power of the iconic Niagara Falls.
+An elevator takes visitors to the base of the falls where wooden stairs and pathways bring them within close range of the falls.
+You're advised to wear raincoat and foot coverings as splashes from the falls are frequent.
+The deafening sound and the spray of water here create an unforgettable experience.

 Nourished by the mystical Niagara River, this quaint little island is burrowed in the midst of the gushing Niagara Falls.
 Although this little island is predominantly inhabited, it is very popular due to the incredible views of the falls it offers.
 The island credits its name to a local settler in the 18th Century, who used to keep goats on the island.
 Throughout its history, the island has remained fairly undeveloped, and it is this desolateness which makes the island all the more charming.
 An integral part of the Niagara Falls State Park, the island today contains a monument to the legendary inventor Nikola Tesla gifted to the United States by Yugoslavia in the 1960s.
 Its fringes adorned with scenic escarpments and rocky outcrops, the island is pleasantly swathed in dense, lush woodlands and crisscrossing trails that evince wild, magical silhouettes of nature.